 Bore Place, Kent

 Commonwork is a group of organisations based at Bore Place organic farm and study centre, working towards sustainable solutions in farming, the environment and education.
-The organic conversion of the farm was completed between 1996-2001.
-335 hectares are farmed in total, including 147 rented from neighbouring farms to increase self reliance in terms of feed stuff and to allow stock numbers to be kept up to around 240 cows.
+The organic conversion of the farm was completed between 1996-2001 and 200 hectares are farmed in total.

 Bore Place has a mixed organic farm with 240 milking cows and 100 'followers' (young stock).
 The herd consists of 240 Friesian-Holstein, Swedish Red x Holstein and Montebeliarde x Holstein milking cows, and 110 followers: heifers (young cows) bred for herd replacement and male calves sold for beef, or reared for rosé veal or beef.